111X/DVImatrix848/README.md

 python.exe .\setup.py py2exe
 ~~~

-# technical information
+#Technical information

 ##Gefen EXT-DVI-848
 Documentation about the device can be found at http://www.gefen.com/pdf/EXT-DVI-848.pdf

-The interesting parts (commands to controal the device via the serial line) can be found in *Appendix B*.
+The interesting parts (commands to control the device via the serial line) can be found in *Appendix B*.

 ###RS232 settings
 - Bits per second: 19200